zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/VPython.md

 # VPython

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:54:54.430516+00:00
+- **Last Updated:** 2024-12-03 07:05:46 UTC
 - **Original Article:** [VPython](https://en.wikipedia.org/wiki/VPython)
 - **Language:** en
 - **Page ID:** 7167573

 ## Summary
 VPython is Open Source, and a part of the Python Library, combining the Python programming language with a 3D graphics module called Visual.
 This library application allows users to create 3D objects, such as spheres and cones, and then display these objects in an app window.
 This aids creation of simple visualizations, allowing programmers to focus more on the computational aspect of their programs.
-VPython is a common tool for the illustration of simple mathematics and physics, especially in e
+VPython is a common tool for the illustration of simple mathematics and physics, especially in education, due to its simplicity and open source licensing.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Python (programming language) code
 - Category:Articles with short description